dtao/PhilosopherDeveloper/app/views/posts/universe-is-a-one-way-function.markdown

 Of course I'm speculating a bit here!
 But can you blame me?
 I am after all saying that some form of speculation is all that any of us *ever* does.

 I'll leave you with one final analogy.
 Have you ever played Sudoku?
-It's a great game, though it can be rather maddening when it's too hard (my wife got me a book of *Extreme Sudoku* and it kills me).
+It's a great game, though it can be rather maddening when it's too hard (my wife got me a book of [*Nasty Sudoku*](http://www.amazon.com/Absolutely-Nasty-Sudoku-Official-Puzzle/dp/1402743963) and it kills me).
 Have you ever had that *sinking feeling* when you're most of the way through a Sudoku puzzle and suddenly you realize you've hit a contradition--there must have been a mistake (probably on your part)?

 ![Sudoku](/images/sudoku.jpg)